Probing inelastic sub-GeV dark matter at the DUNE near detector: Sub-GeV DM at fixed-target experiments

 where $E_{p}$ and $E_{A^\prime}$ are the incoming proton energies and dark photon energies, respectively.
 While $|p_T|$ is the outgoing proton momentum in the transverse direction to the beam.
 These restrictions are important to maintain the validity of the Fermi-Williams-Weizsacker approximation~\cite{Blumlein:2013cua}, which is the one implemented in \texttt{MadDump}~\cite{Alwall:2014hca}.

-Regarding DM detection, we considered the two possible mediators for this interaction, $h^{\prime}, A^{\prime}$ as explained above; nevertheless, we found that the cross-section for events mediated by a dark Higgs was very suppressed compared to the dark photon due to the small Yukawa coupling to electrons.
-Subsequently, all our analysis will be performed only with the mediator $A^{\prime}$.
+Regarding DM detection, we considered the two possible mediators for this interaction $h^{\prime}, A^{\prime}$ as explained above; nevertheless, we found that the cross-section for events mediated by a dark Higgs was very suppressed compared to the dark photon this is because the square of the electron Yukawa coupling is of the order of $ \sim 10^{-12}$ while even for the largest allowed values of the mixing angle $ \theta^2 \sim 10^{-8}$.
+On the other hand, the couplings that enter in the scattering mediated by $A^{'}$ are suppressed by $\epsilon^2 $, with the smallest values considered in this work being of the order $10^{-11}$.
+This puts the scattering through $h^{\prime}$ several orders of magnitude below the one mediated by $A^{\prime}$.
+Subsequently, all our analyses will be performed only with the mediator $A^{'}$

-For the simulation, we will focus on the following parameters: $\alpha_X=0.5,0.1$, $m_{A^\prime}=R \ m_1$, where $3 \leq R \leq 35$.
+For the simulation, we will focus on the following parameters: $\alpha_X=0.5,0.1$, $m_{A^{'}}=R \ m_1$, where $3 \leq R \leq 35$.
 Many works studying dark sector models consider only the case of $R=3$; which ensures that the dark photon decays on-shell.
 However, there is no theoretical reason to ignore other values of $R$.
 Works such as Refs.~\cite{Fitzpatrick:2020vba,Fitzpatrick:2021cij} have considered the case of $R\lesssim 2$, while in Ref.~\cite{Bjorken:2009mm} it was shown the importance of departing from that one value of $R$, and the great capability of fixed-target experiments to explore larger ratios.
 On the other hand, for the mass splitting we focus on the case $\Delta=0.1m_1$ while maintaining $ \Delta \gtrsim 2 m_{e} $.

 With the Monte Carlo results, we first calculate the stability of $\chi_2$.
 To do this, for every value of $m_{A^\prime}$ we calculate the boost $\gamma$ and velocity $\beta c$ of every $\chi_2$ produced, which yields a distribution.
-Now, the probability that the unstable particle will survive at a given distance $d$ is
+Now, the probability that the unstable particle will decay at a given distance $d$ is